ctschroeder/tutorials/cytoscape_tutorials/creating-network-graphs-with-cytoscape.md

 ## 7. Change your layout

 Sometimes networks are more legible if you change the arrangement of the nodes.
 You can do this by switching the layout.
-Click on **Layout** from Cytoscape's menu bar and select one of the layout options.
+Click on **Layout** from Cytoscape's **top menu bar** and select one of the layout options.
 Experiment with various layouts and notice how drastically your network diagram changes.

 Confoundingly, each of these wildly different network layouts displays the same basic information.
 How can this be?
 Simple: In most network graphs, the proximity of two nodes doesn't indicate anything except legibility.
 This can be really confusing, because cognitively, we expect proximity to convey meaningful information.
 It just doesn't, though, in most network diagrams.
 The presence or absence of an edge means something, and color and size often do, too.
 But proximity generally doesn't.